Hi there! Thanks in advance for writing.

 - Keep it brief.

-- Understand that I can’t make diagnoses via the Internet.
+- Understand that I can’t make diagnoses via the web.

 If you don’t have dental health insurance, I’m currently working on videos and articles to help you.
-Follow me on Facebook or Twitter to be the first to know when this new material is posted to AsktheDentist.com.
+Follow me on Facebook or Twitter to be the first to know when this new material is posted to the blog.

 If I’ve helped you, please let me know!
 It makes my day to hear that my advice has helped you get out of pain, helped your family, or take control of your dental health.

-I also want to hear what I can do to make AsktheDentist.com even better for you – what questions do you want me to answer?
-How can I help you better?
+I also want to hear what I can do to make Ask the Dentist even better — what questions do you want me to answer?
+What do you want me to write my next blog post about?
 Is there a video you think I should make?
-Drop me a line below.

-If you are a patient of mine, do not contact me here — please email me, call my cell, or call the office to get an immediate response.
+If you are a patient of mine, do not contact me here — please email me, call my cell phone, or call the office to get an immediate response.

 Thanks for writing!
-Hearing from you makes AsktheDentist.com better for all my readers, so I appreciate you taking the time.
+Your questions make Ask the Dentist better for all my readers, so I appreciate you taking the time.

 — Dr. B